maikelpenz/dataflow-automation-infra/README.md

 b) create S3 buckets to store Terraform state and artifacts.
 These buckets are used as part of the deployment process.

-- On AWS, go to S3 and create 2 buckets.
+- On AWS, go to the *S3* service and create 2 buckets.
 Names must be globally unique.
 E.g:

 `<account-number>-dataflow-automation-infra-artifacts` <br>
 `<account-number>-dataflow-automation-infra-tf-state`